Samrath4271/OpenHAB/README.md

 OpenHAB for Raspberry Pi
 =========================
-###With my repository you will learn how to install Openhab for the Raspberry pi without many commands
+-With my repository you will learn how to install Openhab for the Raspberry pi without many commands-

 1. Installing OpenHab
 =====================